Butler Parker

-Butler Parker is a fictitious British character who was, despite his ostentatious Britishness, created by a German pulp fiction author and became eventually the protagonist of a German TV series.
+Butler Parker is a fictitious British character who was, despite his ostentatious Britishness, created by a German pulp fiction author and became eventually the protagonist of a German television series.

 Author

-Butler Parker was the brainchild of the very successful and productive author Günther Dönges (1923–August 2001) who often used Anglo-Saxon aliases due to the in Germany widespread opinion that only Anglo-Saxons could write entertaining good crime stories.
+Butler Parker was the brainchild of the author Günther Dönges (1923–August 2001), who often used Anglo-Saxon aliases, due to the widespread opinion that only Anglo-Saxons could write entertaining good crime stories in West Germany.

 Protagonist

 Butler Joshua Parker worked for different employers who would leave him a lot of freedom.
 However, Butler Parker would always be the main character who cracked the cases and sometimes protected or even rescued his employers.
 He had a steel-strengthened bowler hat and his umbrella could be used to shoot arrows.
 Moreover, he drove a classic London taxi which was equipped with a variety of stunning gadgets.

 Novels

-Like Jerry Cotton Joshua Parker had an obviously English name and drove an English car.
+Like Jerry Cotton, Joshua Parker had an obviously English name and drove an English car.
 (Although Parker had a traditional London taxi, jam-packed with amazing gadgets instead of a Jaguar E-Type) Both heroes had their first appearances in publications of the publishing house Bastei.
-But eventually Günter Dönges changed the publisher and took "Butler Parker" with him.
-Between 1953 and 1992 more than 600 novels were released by Bastei, Pabel and later on by Zauberkreis.
-In the beginning Butler Parker was in the service of an old lady but later on he had an American boss called Mike Rander.
-The TV shows him working for Mike Rander (Eckart Dux).
+But eventually, Günter Dönges changed the publisher, and took "Butler Parker" with him.
+Between 1953 and 1992, more than 600 novels were released by Bastei, Pabel and later on by Zauberkreis.
+In the beginning, Butler Parker was in the service of an old lady, but later on, he had an American boss called Mike Rander.
+The television shows him working for Mike Rander (Eckart Dux).